Key Learning Points

 Every medication under the sun has both a primary and a secondary effect, albeit not noticed initially.

-If your condition was diagnosed as being due to Stomach Fire, (burning in your epigastrium could be due to other syndromes, such as Stomach Yin deficiency or Stomach Qi Stagnation), the correct treatment is to
+If your condition was diagnosed as being due to Stomach Fire, (but notice that burning in your epigastrium could also be due to other syndromes, such as Stomach Yin deficiency or Stomach Qi Stagnation*), the correct treatment is to

 That’s not so easy by yourself!
 See an acupuncturist!